Vegetable Beef Soup

-When it’s freezing outside, Vegetable Beef Soup is a great way to warm up your tummy and your soul.
-It’s my favorite one-pot meal when nothing but soup will do.
+When it's freezing outside, Vegetable Beef Soup is a great way to warm up your tummy and your soul.
+It's a favorite one-pot meal when nothing but soup will do.

 I know exactly when I made my first pot of velvety rich vegetable goodness.
 It was just a few years ago (cough-cough) when my hubby and I were first married.
 We left our little mountain town (plus everyone we’d ever known) and moved about 3 hours down the road to another city.

 Doesn’t seem like much, but it was a huge change for us.
 First apartment.
 My very first stove.
 And, the first time I ever cooked a turkey with the plastic giblet pouch inside. *sigh*

 One day, I remember catching a waft of the most incredible aroma rising from the apartment below.
 I followed the scent downstairs and knocked on the door.
 "I’m sorry to bother you, but I couldn’t help but notice you were cooking something incredible."

 And, with those words, a new friendship was born.
 I learned how to make vegetable soup that day, and many other yummy dishes in the days to come.